 A BRIEF HISTORY OF NUMBER 55 PRUSSIA STREET

 Situated in an historic part of Dublin's Prussia Street, number 55 was formerly the City Arms Hotel, prior to that it was the home of the Jameson family, the well known distillers who came over to Dublin from Scotland.
-They built this imposing residence on the site which was adjacent to their distillery works.
+They bought this imposing residence on the site which was adjacent to their distillery works for £3000 from H.S.
+Reilly..

 In the late 1700's the premises were occupied by H.S.
 Reilly, a Royal Canal director after whom the canal bridge at Rathoath Road is named.
 He is the same Squire O'Reilly of Burtons strange topographical romance entitled 'Oxmantown'.